-Tees Offshore Wind farm - The proposed Tees Offshore wind farm does not yet have the benefit of planning permission.
-Nevertheless the ES indicates that both the constructional and operational noise emissions at the SPA shoreline would amount to less than 35 and 37 db respectively.
+Tees Offshore Wind farm - The ES indicates that both the constructional and operational noise emissions from this project at the SPA shoreline would amount to less than 35 and 37 db respectively.
 These levels are below the background level of 47.5 db and as such would not be detectable.